MEET THE TEAM

 Senior Researcher, Applied Research & Consulting

 Rudy Mitchell has been researching Boston’s neighborhoods, churches, people groups, and community issues since 1976.
 A graduate of Cornell University and Trinity Evangelical Divinity School, earning an MDiv in 1974, Rudy served many years as an adjunct professor at Gordon-Conwell Theological Seminary, Boston.
 He enjoys studying the history of Boston and its churches, producing numerous research studies and projects for EGC, including The Boston Church Directory, New England’s Book of Acts, Christianity in Boston, and much more.
 Rudy and his wife, Sara, have two adult children and three grandchildren.
-They live in Boston’s South End, where he raises amazing tomatoes.
+They live in Boston, where he raises amazing tomatoes.

 Saranya Sathananthan